milosursulovic/spotify-clone/README.md

 ## Overview
 This Android project is a Spotify clone, aiming to replicate the features and functionality of the popular music streaming platform.
 It is built using various technologies and libraries to provide a seamless music streaming experience to users.

+**Please note:** This app was created based on the tutorial by Philipp Lackner and is primarily intended for educational purposes.

 ## Technologies and Libraries Used

 ### 1. Android